Bayesian inference of polymerase dynamics over the exclusion process: Results

 The results from different genes show a variety of rate profiles which share similar patterns (Fig.~\ref{fig:rate_profiles}).
-The most important observation is that rates vary strongly with the genomic position.
+The most important observation is that, in all genes considered, the rates vary strongly with the genomic position, with local minima corresponding to regions where PolIIs slow down or pause.
 In order to look for average patterns, it is desirable to aggregate data from all genes.
 As genes have different lengths (which in our sample range from 16,680 to 59,880 Nts), we stretch all the rate profiles in the region from TSS+1000 to TES-1000 Nts to the same support length and then average over the genes at each position.
 This yields the summaries illustrated in Fig.~\ref{fig:metagenes} which we refer to as \textit{metagene} rates and are akin to the so-called metagene profiles~\cite{JolyBeauparlant2016}.

 Rates are typically lower near the TSS than in the gene body, where elongation approaches its highest rate.
 The behaviour in proximity of the TES is less definite, with rates varying several fold among the different genes.
-At the TSS the rate typically dips down consistently with the presence of obstacles that hinder the transport of PolII.
+At the TSS the rate typically dips down consistently with the presence of strong and widespread pausing in this region.
 Further downstream in the gene body the rate increases to its highest average value.
-While the dip is evident in both Spt5 and PolII results, it is worth noting that upstream the TSS the inferred rate is higher from PolII data than that from Spt5.
+While the dip is evident in both Spt5 and PolII results, it is worth noting that upstream the TSS the average rate inferred from PolII data is higher than that from Spt5.
 We argue that this difference is due to the fact the former also include poised PolIIs which are not strongly bound to the template and can quickly move towards the TSS before being engaged in transcription.
 A by-product of the fitting procedure is the estimate of the occupation density $\varrho(x,t)=\kappa \, y(x,t)$, as illustrated in Fig.~\ref{fig:NESS}~D for the simulation experiment and Figs.~\ref{fig:pos_predict}, \ref{fig:s1_pos_predict_}, \ref{fig:s2_pos_predict_}, and \ref{fig:s3_pos_predict_} for selected genes.
-The predicted densities are typically very low (total expected number of PolIIs in a gene is in the order of $10^{-1}$), thus suggesting that crowding and congestion of PolIIs might not play an important role in gene expression.
+The predicted densities are typically very low (total predicted number of PolIIs in a gene is in the order of $10^{-1}$), thus suggesting that crowding and congestion of PolIIs into a gene might not be substantial even proximal to rate minima.